Air Dry Clay Drying Tips for Best Results

-As your craft dries, the color of the clay gets lighter.
+The color of your clay gets lighter as the water evaporates from the clay.
 It is most visible in terracotta, grey, or black clays, but it’s observable in white air dry clay too.

 When the clay craft gains a uniform color (lighter than the original) it indicates that your craft is dry.